dvaun/Police-Data-Accessibility-Project.github.io/README.md

 The development preview can be accessed at [localhost:8000](http://localhost:8000) The GraphQL playground can be accessed at [localhost:8000/\_\_\_playground](http://localhost:8000/___playground)

+### Testing

+Testing is configured according to Gatsby's [Unit Testing](https://www.gatsbyjs.org/docs/unit-testing/) docs.

+You can run tests via the `npm test` command.

 ## Info for Content Managers